 Stormwater and drainage improvements have remained a priority in the CRD due to the historic impact of repetitive ponding and flooding on residential and commercial properties and on roadways.
-The Park Boulevard Drainage Improvements Project, a multi-year, multi-phased project, has leveraged federal funding to address this issue comprehensively, with the CRA supporting specific segments located within and impacting drainage within the CRD.
+The Park Boulevard Drainage Improvements Project, a multi-year, multi-phased project, leveraged federal funding to address this issue comprehensively, with the CRA supporting specific segments located within and impacting drainage within the CRD.
 The importance of this project to the success of CRA redevelopment efforts is immeasurable.

-During 2014-2015, work was completed on the Park Boulevard Phase II Drainage Improvements project for Pond A. This project installed new drainage and water quality improvements, as well as improvements to the adjacent passive park area located behind the intersection of Park Boulevard and 66th Street.
-Work also continued during 2014-2015 on Park Boulevard Phase IV Drainage Improvements for the Garnett and North Disston Subdivisions.
-The segment of the project supported by the CRA will improve drainage in a 40-acre area extending from 46th Street to 49th Street between 82nd and 86thAvenues.
+During 2015-2016, work continued on Park Boulevard Phase IV Drainage Improvements for the Garnett and North Disston Subdivisions.
+The segment of the project supported by the CRA will improve drainage in a 40-acre area extending from 46th Street to 49th Street between 82nd and 86th Avenues.

 COMMUNITY FACILITIES AND EVENTS